 Efforts to establish consistent procedures throughout the agency are being initiated by the establishment of a working group to align, where appropriate, licensing strategies across the agency including the RAI process.
-This effort, which is in the initial stages, will include representatives from NMSS, NRR, NRO, the Office of Nuclear Security and Incident Response (NSIR), and OGC.
+This effort, which is in the initial stages, will include representatives from NMSS, NRR, NRO, NSIR, and OGC.